ProfessionalSalmon/Mobile_Price_Classification_Model/README.md

 - `seaborn`

 ## Evaluation
-The model is evaluated using various metrics, including:
+The model is evaluated using accuracy score.

-Accuracy: The percentage of correct classifications.

-Confusion Matrix: Breakdown of true vs. false predictions across price categories.

-Precision & Recall: Measures of the model’s ability to correctly identify price categories.

-Initial results show promising accuracy, and additional fine-tuning may lead to even better performance.